TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/SystemAndLocalExtensions.rst

 System and Local Extensions
 ===============================

-The files for an extension are located in a folder named vendor, followed by a folder with the composer name.
-The location of this folder is in the directory :ref:`vendor/ <directory-vendor>`.
+The files for an extension are installed into a folder named :file:`vendor` by composers.
+See also :ref:`directory-vendor`

-In legacy installations they are found in `typo3/sysext/` (system extensions) or `typo3conf/ext/` (local extensions).
+In legacy installations they are found in :ref:`legacy-directory-typo3-sysext` (system extensions) or :ref:`legacy-directory-typo3conf-ext` (local extensions).

 .. _extension-local: